Valjean15/MarvelRivalsModManager/README.md

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Unpack.png)

 -  **Patch**
-Retrieve all the mods that are marked as *unpacked* and move all the unpacked content to the game folder content.
+Retrieve all the mods that are marked as *unpacked*, pack all files into a single `.pak` file and move it to the game folder content.
 If there is a disabled mod that is *unpacked* the manager would try to remove the files affected on the extraction folder.
-If there are any mod already deployed but inactive the manager would try to restore the files from the *Backups* folder, described on the **Settings** section, and remove any that do not exist.
-> If the manager report that a file cannot be restored and the previous mod is still applied, is recommended to restore the oriinal files using the *Restore* options, this probably is due the files added/modified of the mod.

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Patch.png)

 - **Restore**
-	Replace all the files of the content folder using the *Backups* folder, described on the **Settings** section.
-	> You can select specific category to restore is needed

-- **Enable/Disable**
-	This option only rename the files of the `Paks` folder of the game content folder, this is needed to enable/disable in general the mods, due the game would try to load the specific `.pak` file, if not exist would try to load the raw files on the game content folder.

-	 Each category represent the following files of the original game:
-    - *Characters*: `pakchunkCharacter-Windows.pak`
-    - *Movies*: `pakchunkHQ-Windows.pak` and  `pakchunkLQ-Windows.pak`
-    - *UI*: `pakchunkMovies-Windows.pak`
-    - *Audio*: `pakchunkWwise-Windows.pak`

-	> You can select specific category to restore is needed
+	Tries to delete the generated `.pak` file on the content folder.

 - **Download**
-	This options would try to download from [Mega folder](https://mega.nz/folder/m1xmxT4Y#J-wEYO5NyLgT_WWG13CMzA) the files needed to the manager to work as the `repak.exe` and the backups
+	This options would try to download from [Mega folder](https://mega.nz/folder/m1xmxT4Y#J-wEYO5NyLgT_WWG13CMzA) the files needed to the manager to work as the `repak.exe`.
-	> The current backups uploaded are the Season 1 content

 ![alt text](https://github.com/Valjean15/MarvelRivalsModManager/blob/master/Blob/Download.png)